dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 To install WireGuard on Linux, please take a look at `WireGuard for Linux` page linked above and look for the corresponding Distribution you're using.

-After installing WireGuard, you'll need to create the config file and copy the content of the DAppNode UI there (the configuration you obtained in the steps above):
+After installing WireGuard, you'll need to create the config file and copy the content of the Dappnode UI there (the configuration you obtained in the steps above):
 `sudo nano /etc/WireGuard/wg0.conf` or
 `sudo vim /etc/WireGuard/wg0.conf`